jedi-academy/learn-4711/data/assignments/assignment1.md

-Each plant has an inventory of robot pieces, specializes in making one piece for a designated robot model, and can ship unneeded pieces or assembled robots to Umbrella's Panda center, for credit.
+Each plant has an inventory of robot pieces, specializes in making one piece for a designated robot model, and can ship unneeded pieces or assembled robots to Umbrella's Panda Research Center, for credit.

 Each robot piece, or assembled robot, has a Certificate of Authenticity (CA), issued by Umbrella Corp.
 When a plant buys parts from the research center, each comes with its own CA.